Skip to content

 format: jinja2

-Full form — use if you prefer explicit nesting:
+# Full explicit form — use when you need extra options

 template: